akgondber/what-figure-drawn-game-cli/readme.md

 # what-figure-drawn-game-cli [![NPM version][npm-image]][npm-url]

-> CLI game where you need to find out which figure was drawn by marker
+> CLI game where you need to figure out a shape whose outline is being drawn with a marker, the previous mark of which is erased

 ## Install